Many women experience abdominal cramping before or during their menstrual cycle. Yet, it’s also possible to have post-period cramps.

 Ovarian cysts can be treated with medication or surgery.

-Cervical stenosis is when the cervix has a small or narrow opening.
+Cervical stenosis occurs when the cervix has a small or narrow opening.
 This may hinder menstrual flow and can cause painful pressure in the uterus.

 You can treat cervical stenosis with medication or surgery.
 Or, you may have an intrauterine device (IUD) inserted.

-An ectopic pregnancy happens when a fertilized egg attaches somewhere outside the uterus.
+An ectopic pregnancy happens when a fertilized egg attaches itself somewhere outside the uterus.

 Symptoms of an ectopic pregnancy may begin like a normal pregnancy.
 However, you may develop the following symptoms: